 The Third Battle of Juarez

 The Third Battle of Juarez occurred on June 15 and 16, 1919.
 The battle marked the end of the first period of the Mexican Revolution and the last involving rebel leader Pancho Villa.
 Villa and fellow rebel leader Pascual Orozco led forces against the dictator Porfiro Diaz by launching an attack on federal troops at Ciudad Juárez.
 The attack incited an intervention by the US army, thus making the battle the largest of the Mexican Revolution to involve American troops.
 Villa and his men retreated, only to attempt and fail in a further attack on Durango.
 After the bloodshed of The Third Battle of Juarez, Villa withdrew from the front and was granted a full pardon.

 Spittoon engraved and enameled "Third Battle of Juarez" and a map of Ciudad Juarez, where the battle happened.

 On 28 June 1919, the Treaty of Versailles was signed into effect, and it is widely considered one of history’s most controversial armistice treaties.

 The contentious ‘guilt clause’ blamed Germany for the First World War, leading to economic vulnerability and the opportunity for the rise of the Nazi’s.
-The treaty is thought to be the catalyst for the horror that ensued with Hitler’s reign over Germany in many ways (Treaty of Versailles 1919).
+The treaty is thought to be a catalyst for the horror that ensued with Hitler’s reign over Germany.

 Spittoon engraved and enameled "Treaty of Versailles" and a map of Paris, where the conference occurred and the treaty was signed.